 Background: The Anglo-Saxons

-Click here: background information about the Anglo-Saxons has been moved to its own page.
+Click here: background information about the Anglo-Saxons has been moved to a separate page.

 Kennings and Riddles

-Click here: definitions, examples, and learning activities have been moved to their own page.
+Click here: definitions, examples, and learning activities have been moved to a separate page.

-Click here: information and activities about the original Anglo-Saxon text have been moved to their own page.
+Click here: information and activities about the original Anglo-Saxon text have been moved to a separate page.